mvesign/design-patterns/DesignPatterns.Structural.Flyweight/README.md

 }
 ```

-This small program will first create an array of 5 `RegularOakTree` objects, calculate the size of these objects by converting it into a byte array and prints it out to the console.
-Than the same will be done, but than for 5 `PatternOakTree` objects.
-The console will show us.
+This small program will first create an array of 5 `RegularOakTree` objects, calculates the size of these objects by converting it into a byte array and prints it out to the console.
+The same will be done for 5 `PatternOakTree` objects.
+Giving us the output in the console.

 ```
-Trees without pattern: 911
+Byte size of trees without pattern: 911
-Trees with pattern: 882
+Byte size of trees with pattern: 882
 ```

-Although the size of the `PatternOakTree` objects is lower, it's not really a big difference.
-So you need to think if this is worth the extra complexity?
+The size of the `PatternOakTree` objects are lower, but the difference is not worth the extra complexity we have added with the Flyweight design pattern.

-But the fun really begins when we change the `Enumerable.Range(1, 5)` to `Enumerable.Range(1, 1000)` in order to create 1000 objects of each oak tree.
-This will give us the following output in the console.
+So when is the extra complexity worth it?
+That depends on the duplicating properties.
+In this case the fun really begins when we change the `Enumerable.Range(1, 5)` to `Enumerable.Range(1, 1000)`.
+Creating 1000 objects of each type of oak tree.
+Giving us the following output in the console.

 ```
-Trees without pattern: 74541
+Byte size of trees without pattern: 74541
-Trees with pattern: 35707
+Byte size of treese with pattern: 35707
 ```

-Now the true effect of the Flyweight design pattern is visible.
-The size of objects has been halved.

 ### Something more about the Flyweight design pattern?